Find the therapist

 Adrienne is a licensed professional counselor associate.
 She earned her Master’s degree in Art Therapy, with additional psychotherapy counseling coursework at Marylhurst University.
 She has provided art therapy to adolescents at an alternative high school during her internship at Marylhurst and worked for 10 years in subacute and residential inpatient settings with adults struggling with severe mental health diagnoses.
 She is experienced in providing psychoeducation and treating trauma through the lens of attachment theory, applying strengths-based, trauma-informed practices.
 She has completed her first course of EMDR and is currently supervised in EMDR consultation.

-She utilizes a combination of art therapy, EMDR, and psychotherapy interventions throughout the therapeutic process to help guide the client access their inherent healing and wisdom, to express themselves more fully and authentically with compassion.
+She utilizes a combination of a person-centered approach,art therapy, EMDR, and psychotherapy interventions throughout the therapeutic process to help guide the client access their inherent healing and wisdom, to express themselves more fully and authentically with compassion.

 She strives to foster a supportive therapeutic alliance that builds hope, a sense of connectedness, and self-esteem in the client.
 Within an open-hearted, accepting, and safe space, clients can build trust through the therapeutic relationship to safely explore who they are, process past experiences, and bolster hope for where they are going.